Fisher Identifiability Analysis of Longitudinal Vehicle Dynamics: Introduction

 \section{Introduction}

-This paper explores the impact of terrain variability on the identifiability of longitudinal vehicle chassis parameters.
-From a conventional engineering perspective, vehicle chassis parameter estimation is an important exercise for identifying and simulating the performance of relevant vehicle models.
-Industry has and will continue to value methods for evaluating vehicle performance subject to varied operating conditions and disturbances, given the value such studies provide as effective design tools.
-The historic strength, diversity, and impact of the literature on vehicle chassis parameter estimation is as a result unsurprising.
-This longstanding literature continues to be relevant to modern and developing vehicle technologies.
-For example, online mass estimation has significant importance to active vehicle safety systems, which is reflected by recent regulations which mandate its inclusion in new vehicles [1].
+This paper explores the impact of drive cycle characteristics on the identifiability of longitudinal vehicle chassis parameters.
+From a conventional engineering perspective, vehicle chassis parameter estimation is an important exercise for identifying and controlling relevant vehicle models.
+For example, online mass estimation has significant importance to active vehicle safety systems \cite{Papelis00}.
 Similarly, drag estimation can provide utility in quantifying the benefits associated with a heavy-duty vehicle’s participation in a vehicle platoon \cite{platoon00}.
 Furthermore, as connected and automated vehicle systems are studied in greater detail, online parameter estimation algorithms will become increasingly important, as the function of connected and automated vehicle (CAV) system optimization will likely depend on accurate knowledge of parameters including vehicle mass, drag, and rolling resistance coefficients.
-This consideration becomes even more important when considering vehicles with highly variable loads.
-Principally among these includes freight trucks, which coincidentally are becoming a popular early application for research into CAV system optimization \cite{heavdut00, heavdut01}.
+This consideration becomes even more important when considering vehicles with highly variable loads, including freight trucks \cite{heavdut00, heavdut01}.